-1. Prospective contractor shall comply with all state statutes, and state and county regulations applicable to their operations, whether or not referred to in the agreement with the Commission.

-- 2. Prospective contractors shall maintain thorough records, file all reports (expenses and performances) as required in the contract and may expend funds only for contracted and authorized programs during the process to standardize the performance of proposers awarded Commission funds.
-Prospective contractors shall be required to submit all documentation as approved by the Commission. - 3.
-At the end of the contract period, all prospective contractors must provide the Commission with project findings, conclusions and recommendations for future funding cycles. - 4.
+- Prospective contractor shall comply with all state statutes, and state and county regulations applicable to their operations, whether or not referred to in the agreement with the Commission. - 2.
+Prospective contractors shall maintain thorough records, file all reports (expenses and performances) as required in the contract and may expend funds only for contracted and authorized programs during the process to standardize the performance of proposers awarded Commission funds.
+Prospective contractors shall be required to submit all documentation as approved by the Commission. - At the end of the contract period, all prospective contractors must provide the Commission with project findings, conclusions and recommendations for future funding cycles. - 4.
 Prospective contractors will need to collect and submit information regarding the performance of funded programs on a quarterly basis and additionally as the Commission deems necessary. - 5.
-Prospective contractors shall be required to obtain and maintain the insurances described in Section V, C and Exhibit D of this RFP.
+Prospective contractors shall be required to obtain and maintain the insurances described in Section V, C and Exhibit D of this RFP. - 6.
+The Parties mutually shall agree to defend, indemnify, and hold harmless the other party as set forth in more detail in the standard contract.